 Housing for the remote control is not to be underestimated as it allows us to not have wires hanging down with the risk of unwanted vibrations compromising the quality of the shot.

-Finally, the very compact size allows to occupy only the strictly necessary space in our backpack, while still providing a tremendous impact protection
+Finally, the very compact size allows occupying only the strictly necessary space in our backpack, while still providing a tremendous impact protection

 Many brands have tried for years to copy what was very well done by Terrascape, but the bags that offers this small Portuguese company are in my opinion the best you can find on the market today.